How reliable are climate models?

 While there are uncertainties with climate models, they successfully reproduce the past and have made predictions that have been subsequently confirmed by observations.

 There are two major questions in climate modeling - can they accurately reproduce the past (hindcasting) and can they successfully predict the future?
-To answer the first question, here is a summary of the IPCC model results of surface temperature from the 1800's - both with and without man-made forcings.
+To answer the first question, here is a summary of the IPCC model results of surface temperature from the 1800s - both with and without man-made forcings.
 All the models are unable to predict recent warming without taking rising CO2 levels into account.
-Noone has created a general circulation model that can explain climate's behaviour over the past century without CO2 warming.
+Nobody has created a general circulation model that can explain climate's behavior over the past century without CO2 warming.

 Predicting/projecting the future

 A common argument heard is "scientists can't even predict the weather next week - how can they predict the climate years from now".
 This betrays a misunderstanding of the difference between weather, which is chaotic and unpredictable, and climate which is weather averaged out over time.
 While you can't predict with certainty whether a coin will land heads or tails, you can predict the statistical results of a large number of coin tosses.
 In weather terms, you can't predict the exact route a storm will take but the average temperature and precipitation over the whole region is the same regardless of the route.

 There are various difficulties in predicting future climate.
 The behaviour of the sun is difficult to predict.
 Short-term disturbances like El Niño or volcanic eruptions are difficult to model.
 Nevertheless, the major forcings that drive climate are well understood.